sdr-enthusiasts/gitbook-adsb-guide/useful-extras/auto-restart-unhealthy-containers.md

 ### Label Existing Containers

-To tell `autoheal` to monitor your `readsb` container, you would add the following configuration directive under its service definition in your `docker-compose.yml` file:
+To tell `autoheal` to monitor your `ultrafeeder` container, you would add the following configuration directive under its service definition in your `docker-compose.yml` file:

 ```text
 labels:
   - "autoheal=true"
 ```

-Thus, your updated `readsb` service may then look like this \(note the added `labels:` section\):
+Thus, your updated `ultrafeeder` service may then look like this \(note the added `labels:` section\):

 ```yaml
 version: '3.8'